123JackCole/acplanner_backend/README.md

 AC Planner
 ========================

-AC Planner is a site aimed at Animal Crossing New Horizons enthusiasts
+AC Planner is a site aimed at Animal Crossing New Horizons enthusiasts!

-Here's a link to a [demo](https://www.youtube.com/watch?v=lEGqJHjB6ck)
+Here's a link to the [hosted site](https://ac-planner.herokuapp.com/)and here's a video [demo](https://www.youtube.com/watch?v=lEGqJHjB6ck)

 This repo contains the files for setting up the databse for AC Planner.
 To effectively use this project for your personal user you will need an API key from [Nookipedia](https://nookipedia.com/api/).
 Once I have hosted the site on Heroku I will update this readme with a link to bypass the requirement of gathering an API key.